DjPale/IsometricEdit/README.md

 NB!
 The formats are highly non-optimized and a bit stupid (too much info per map tile instead of more information on the tile).
 In all reality, only the index number should be stored...

-Oh, and currently one spritesheet is loaded from assets :P

 ## Disclaimer
 It's most likely not bug-free so usage is solely your own responsibility obviously.